lsst/rtn-045/index.rst

 and to set a precedent of prioritizing credits in an openly collaborative environment.
 Authors should cite other scientists or papers within the text of the tutorial where appropriate.

-Accessiblity and Universal Design
+Accessiblity and universal design
 =================================

-Universal Design Principles for Tutorials
+Universal design principles for tutorials
 -----------------------------------------

-Add paragraph on the principles CST will use in tutorials: alt-text, sonification, other screen reader capabilities, any jupyter notebook functions, other functionality?
+CST will use universal design principles such as alt-text, sonification, other screen reader capabilities, and jupyter notebook accessibility techniques in documents and tutorials.

 Alternate-Text (alt-text) for images, figures, and graphics
 -----------------------------------------------------------